What type of benchtop is best?

 But what type of benchtop is best?
 Natural, engineered or ultracompact stone?
 Or should you go for acrylic solid surface?
 There are benefits to all!

 Ultracompact surfaces come with a slightly higher price tag but the benefits justify the spend.
 These are products such as Dekton; large format porcelain tile such as Laminam, Florim or Ascale; and Neolith.
 These surfaces can be used inside and out, on floors, walls and benches.
-They are naturally more resistant to chipping, cracking and heat.
+They are naturally highly resistant to chipping, cracking and heat – the only caution you need to take is on the edge where knocking things into the edge may cause chipping.
 If using for your kitchen benchtop, there is no problem putting your pot straight from the oven or hob straight on to the surface which is so convenient!
 With Ascale large format porcelain they go one step further by being able to mount your convection hob underneath the porcelain for the sleekest look yet!
 Dekton is so hard that you can literally sharpen your knives on it.

 But it’s not all about stone.
 Acrylic solid surface is what you go to for sexy curves and seamless look.
 Modern solid surface even comes with veined options which gives you the look of stone with the flexibility of acrylic.
 We are able to heat solid surface and bend it in a process called thermoforming.
 This means it is the surface of choice for benches with round ends or curves.
 Yes solid surface scratches more easily, but after a quick repolish it can be brought back to as-new.